Innovation in Roadway Design, Construction and Maintenance

 - In-place recycling techniques for pavement renewal

-Each of these innovations can contribute to the improvement of our transportation infrastructure and once mastered, become a standard to achieve.
+Each of these innovations can contribute to improving our transportation infrastructure and become a standard to achieve once mastered.
 This webinar outlines case studies of recent innovative techniques and examples of their use, benefits and guidelines for their implementation.

 Who Should Attend?